simplesamlphp/simplesamlphp-module-negotiateext/docs/negotiateext.md

 purpose of this module.

 TBD: Replace or supplement with LDAP lookups in the domain.
-Machines currently in the domain should be the only ones that are promted with
+Machines currently in the domain should be the only ones that are prompted with
 WWW-Authenticate: Negotiate.

 ## Enabling/disabling Negotiate from a web browser